uber-archive/javax-extras/README.md

 ## What's available?

-#### EverythingIsNonNullByDefault
+`EverythingIsNonNullByDefault`

-The nuclear option: Everything is NonNull by default.
+- The nuclear option: Everything is NonNull by default.
 This includes method fields, method return types, method parameters, and local variables.

-#### FieldsMethodsAndParametersAreNonNullByDefault

-This includes fields, method return types, and method parameters.

-#### FieldsMethodsAndParametersAreNonNullByDefault
+`FieldsMethodsAndParametersAreNonNullByDefault`

-This includes fields, method return types, and method parameters.
+- This includes fields, method return types, and method parameters.

-#### MethodsAndParametersAreNonNullByDefault
+`MethodsAndParametersAreNonNullByDefault`

-This includes method return types and method parameters.
+- This includes method return types and method parameters.

-#### ParametersAreNonnullByDefault
+`ParametersAreNonnullByDefault`

-Is already in the jsr305 findbugs package this depends on.
+- Is already in the jsr305 findbugs package this depends on.
 Use it :)

 #### Others